Santa Ana Long Term Disability Lawyer

 Understanding Long Term Disability

-Many people choose to add long term disability insurance to their policies in an effort to provide for themselves and their families if they suffer severe injuries or illness that prevent them from working for a long period of time.
+Many people choose to add long term disability insurance to their policies in an effort to provide for themselves and their families if they suffer severe injuries or illnesses that prevent them from working for a long period of time.
 Many people choose two-year, five-year, or ten-year plans, though others opt for plans that will pay out until retirement.
 Unlike many traditional forms of insurance, long term disability insurance doesn’t pay out one lump sum at the beginning of the claim.
 Instead, the policy pays out over a period of time, with payments issued as long as you remain disabled and unable to work.

 Many illnesses and injuries can lead to long term disability.
 Several common issues, however, show up more often than others: